fyangcodes/webnovel_claude/AUTHOR_MODEL_IMPLEMENTATION_PLAN.md

 - All models share: `get_localized_name()`, `get_localized_description()` methods
 - All models share: Auto-slug generation logic in `save()`

-The refactoring plan creates a `LocalizedTaxonomyMixin` that eliminates this duplication while maintaining the same functionality.
+The refactoring plan creates a `LocalizationModel` that eliminates this duplication while maintaining the same functionality.

 ## Implementation Steps